 What is Suya?

-- Suya is a popular West African spicy beef, chicken, mutton, or organ meat skewer.
-These skewers are seasoned with a flavorful spiced peanut powder suya spice called yajji.
-While this mixture is primarily used for suya, it makes a great spice rub for grilled or baked pork ribs, fish, shrimp, and vegetables like cauliflower steaks or smaller items such as brussels sprouts and carrots.
+Suya is a delicious West African spicy meat skewer seasoned with a spiced peanut powder called yajji.
+While this mixture is primarily used for suya, it’s a fantastic dry rub for all meats, vegetables, fish, and seafood.

-- Typically, suya meat is cut into thin strips then weaved onto skewers.
-This is similar to the technique used for Indonesian satay.
-However, some cooks will use cubed meat instead.
-We recommend tri-tip, chuck, or sirloin beef roasts for this recipe.
+Suya meat is typically cut into thin strips and then weaved onto skewers.
+However, we prefer using cubed meat.
+We recommend tri-tip, chuck, or sirloin beef roasts for this recipe

 What does Suya Spice Taste like?